dcos/dcos-e2e/docs/cli/source/dcos-docker-cli.rst

 For example, to use :ref:`dcos-docker-cli:run` to run ``bash`` to get on to an arbitrary master node:

-.. substitution-prompt:: bash $,# auto
+.. prompt:: bash $,# auto
+   :substitutions:

    $ minidcos docker run example bash

 or, similarly, to use ``docker exec`` to get on to a specific node:

-.. substitution-prompt:: bash $,# auto
+.. prompt:: bash $,# auto
+   :substitutions:

    $ eval $(minidcos docker inspect --env)
    $ docker exec -it $MASTER_0 bash